Congratulations! You’ve been admitted to the University of Kentucky College of Engineering. Now what?

 Activate Your linkblue Account and UK Email

-Linkblue is a directory account (user ID and password) used when connecting to many campus-wide systems, including myUK, student email, Canvas, myUK GPS (Graduation Planning System), and iTunesU.
+Linkblue is a directory account (user ID and password) used when connecting to many campus-wide systems, including myUK, student email, Canvas, myUK GPS (Graduation Planning System) and iTunesU.

 To activate your linkblue account, you will need your UK ID number and temporary passcode, which are located on your admission letter.
 Next, go to newstudent.uky.edu

-Apply for Housing and Living Learning Program
+Apply for Housing and the Engineering Residential College Living Learning Program (ERC)

-Checkout the following video for step-by-step instructions on how to apply for housing.
+Check out the following video for step-by-step instructions on how to apply for housing.

 Register for “see blue.”
 U Orientation

 At “see blue.”
 U Orientation, you’ll meet with an academic advisor and register for your first-semester classes.
 You’ll also become familiar with campus and meet other incoming Wildcats.
 You will register for Orientation in your myUK account.
 This must be completed by May 1st for freshmen admitted for the fall semester.